gt-esports/gtesports-website/README.md

 This app is developed using React, Tailwind, and Vite.

-Added functionality with backend server-side logic with Node.js, Express hosted on Render
+Added functionality with backend server-side logic with Node.js, Express hosted on Render.
 ## Quick Setup for Developers

 Clone the repository and run the following command: